-\parhead{Experimental Setup.} We prune CNNs (ResNet50~\cite{He_2016} and MobileNet-V1~\cite{howard2017mobilenets}) on the ImageNet dataset~\cite{russakovsky2015imagenet}.
-The models are standard in the pruning literature~\cite{gale2019state}, and therefore several strong baselines exist.
-We pick sparsity levels which allow us to compare against previous work.
+\parhead{Experimental Setup.} We prune CNNs (ResNet-50~\cite{He_2016} and MobileNet-V1~\cite{howard2017mobilenets}) on the ImageNet dataset~\cite{russakovsky2015imagenet}.
+These models are standard in the pruning literature~\cite{gale2019state}, and therefore several strong baselines exist.
 Timing experiments are run on a machine with NVIDIA RTX 2080 Ti GPUs, a 48-core Intel CPU, and 512 GB of RAM.
-Following~\citep{2020-singh}, we have used batched gradients (of size 16) as single samples inside the Fisher approximation.
-This does not alter the nature of the results, but reduces variance.
+Following~\citep{2020-singh}, we used batched gradients (of size 16) as single samples inside the Fisher approximation.
+This does not alter results, but reduces variance.

-We compare against Global Magnitude Pruning (GMP)~\cite{1994-hagiwara}, Layer-wise Optimal Brain Surgeon (L-OBS)~\cite{2017-dong}, Soft Threshold Reparametrization (STR)~\cite{2020-kusupati}, and WoodFisher~\cite{2020-singh}.
+We compare against Global Magnitude Pruning (GMP)~\cite{1994-hagiwara}, Layer-wise Optimal Brain Surgeon (L-OBS)~\cite{2017-dong}, Soft Threshold Reparametrization (STR)~\cite{2020-kusupati}, and WoodFisher (WF)~\cite{2020-singh}.
 The latter two methods are state-of-the-art for gradual pruning.
-WoodFisher is a special case of our method, using a block approximation.
-It is numerically equivalent at the same parameter settings, but has significantly higher computational and storage costs.
+WF is numerically equivalent to our method at the same parameter settings, but has significantly higher computational and storage cost.
 Relative to it, we therefore focus on executing at higher parameter values.
 We compare against their public implementation.
-The Appendix contains full hyper-parameters, additional experiments and ablations with respect to the block size and number of gradients, and a comparison with K-FAC pruning in a simpler setting~\cite{2019-zheng}.
+The Appendix contains full hyper-parameters, ablations with respect to block size and number of gradients, and a comparison with K-FAC pruning in a simpler setting~\cite{2019-zheng}.

 We first perform a one-shot comparison to evaluate the ``raw'' per step pruning performance of M-FAC relative to other methods.
 Next, we evaluate how simply increasing M-FAC parameter values (but keeping everything else exactly the same as in WF's experiments \cite{2020-singh} which follow \citep{2017-zhu}) improves over state-of-the-art gradual pruning results by WF, GMP and STR.
 Finally, we demonstrate how M-FAC's high per-step efficiency can be utilized to craft practical pruning schedules with little computational overhead relative to GMP and only moderate extra memory consumption, which at the same time yield significantly better results than WF's state-of-the-art numbers.